Drifter-Supremo/mindful-inkwell-journal/memory-bank/systemPatterns.md

 - **Collapsible Entry Cards:** Entries are displayed in collapsible cards for clarity and organization.
 - **Floating Action Buttons:** Used for quick access to new entry creation.
 - **Responsive Design:** Tailwind CSS ensures the UI adapts to all screen sizes.
 - **Authentication:** Google Sign-In via Firebase Auth for secure, user-friendly login.
+All authentication and user state is managed via Firebase; Supabase has been fully removed.
+- **User Data Scoping:** All Firestore entry operations (save, fetch) are scoped to the authenticated user's `uid`.

 ## Design Patterns